 - Archive (completed projects)

-Delegation multiplies your impact.
-A task is ready to delegate if someone else can do it 80% as well as you, it’s recurring, or it doesn’t play to your highest-value strengths.
-When you delegate, give clear scope, deadlines, resources, and check-in points so the other person can succeed.
+Delegate tasks that someone else can do 80% as well, that are recurring, or that don’t play to your highest-value strengths.
+Give clear scope, deadlines, resources, and check-in points so the other person can succeed.
+For market research: define the deliverable, set a deadline and budget, provide resources, and schedule a midway check-in.

 Shift to triage mode: push non-essential tasks to next week or a someday/maybe list.
 This isn’t failure; it’s strategic focus.